bcgov/digital_marketplace/docs/codespaces.md

 - [Follow these instructions](https://docs.github.com/en/codespaces/developing-in-codespaces/using-codespaces-in-visual-studio-code) to use the Remote Explorer to sign in, create a codespace and connect to it from your editor.

 ## First-Time Codespace Set-Up
+- On first opening the codespace the build will fail.

-You only need to do the following the first time you set up the codespace.
+- You only need to do the following the first time you set up the codespace.

 ### Add Environment Variables
 - Copy the `codespaces.sample.env` (run commands from within the remote container, i.e. browser or VS Code terminal)